 Thermal Load Is What Actually Drives the Design

 Not all outdoor applications require the same cooling solution.
-Thermal load, typically calculated by converting total equipment wattage into BTU/hr, is the primary factor that determines the required cooling capacity.
+Thermal load is the primary factor that determines the required cooling capacity.

 The correct approach depends on: